Batman: The Audio Adventures

 Batman: The Audio Adventures is a comedic radio drama podcast series featuring the DC Comics character Batman.
-The 2021 show, DC's first scripted podcast, is produced by DC Entertainment, Blue Ribbon Content and HBO Max.
+The 2021 show, DC's first scripted podcast, is produced by DC Entertainment, Blue Ribbon Content, and HBO Max.
 The series is meant to be an homage to the original 1966 Batman TV series as well as the 1992 Batman: The Animated Series.
-It is directed and written by Dennis McNicholas, a writer for Saturday Night Live.
+It is directed and written by Dennis McNicholas, a writer for Saturday Night Live, and features many of that show's performers in voice roles.
 Production companies involved with the series are Insurrection Media and WarnerMedia.
 The series is executive produced by Kiliaen Van Rensselaer, Deborah Henderson, and Jon Berg.

 Season 2 was released on October 7, 2022, and consists of 10 episodes.
+There is currently no word yet on the release of Season 3, as of 2025.